SmartHomePrivacyProject/SmartSwitch/README.md

 # SmartSwitch

 This repository contains the source code and data for Stream Fingerprinting using nerual networks.
-The attack is an encrypted traffic analysis attack that allows a passive adversary to infer which YouTube video a user watchers by sniffing encrypted traffic between a user and the server.
+The attack is an encrypted traffic analysis attack that allows a passive adversary to infer which YouTube video a user watches by sniffing encrypted traffic between a user and the server.

 **The dataset and code are for research purposes only**.
 The results of this study are published in the following paper: